penn-cnt/ieeg-recon/docs/source/Getting Started.rst

 Data Setup
 ----------------

-**ieeg-recon** takes a reference MRI scan and a post-operative CT scan in NIfTI format (.ni.gz) as inputs.
+**iEEG-recon** takes a reference MRI scan and a post-operative CT scan in NIfTI format (.ni.gz) as inputs.
 The data must be organized for each subject in a `BIDS-like <https://bids.neuroimaging.io>`_ folder structure as follows:

    | BIDS/
    |  |__ :blue:`sub-XXXX`/